The Simpsons opening sequence: The Simpsons Movie

+Others

 Breaking Bad parody

 An homage to the AMC drama Breaking Bad is used as an opening sequence for the season 24 episode "What Animated Women Want", which aired on April 14, 2013 and is set to the tune of "Crystal Blue Persuasion" by Tommy James and the Shondells.
 The song is also used during a montage in the Breaking Bad episode "Gliding Over All", in reference to the blue-colored methamphetamine produced by the show's central character Walter White.

 The sequence opens with a parody of the Breaking Bad title card, with The Simpsons displayed across the screen with the symbols for Thorium (Th) and Silicon (Si) appearing at the beginning of each word.
 Marge, aping the downtrodden demeanor of Walter's wife Skyler, sits on the couch drinking coffee.
 She goes into the kitchen to begin baking cupcakes, using food coloring to turn the batter blue and adding frosting and sprinkles in other shades of this color.
 She places one batch in a silver briefcase, which she gives to Bart before he leaves the house.
 Homer, dressed in the dark hat and sunglasses Walter dons for his "Heisenberg" persona, sneaks a taste of the batter while Marge is baking and is later woken from a nap by the smell.
 The scene cuts to a church bake sale, where Marge sells a cupcake to Milhouse as Homer watches from a distance.
 Back at the Simpson house, Marge runs her earnings through a currency-counting machine, bundles the money, and adds it to a large pile on the dining table.
 The camera zooms out to reveal a live-action scene (taken from the episode "Hazard Pay") of Walter White and his partner Jesse Pinkman sitting on a couch drinking beer and watching the sequence on a TV.